slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 ## Generated project

-Now, let's explore the application files the Vite created.
-From the console, use VS Code (`code .`) to open project directory and take a look at the files.
+Now, let's explore the application files that Vite created.
+From the console, use VS Code (`code .`) to open the project directory and take a look at the files.

 | Directory    | File              | Purpose                                                                                                                   |
 | ------------ | ----------------- | ------------------------------------------------------------------------------------------------------------------------- |